-You’ll attend classes and computer lab sessions in Numerical Mathematics taught by Dr. van der Walt and Dr Weideman from Stellenbosch University – this course is a must to prepare you to use mathematics to solve real-world problems through computer methods.
+You’ll attend classes and computer lab sessions in Numerical Analysis taught by Dr. van der Walt and Dr Weideman from Stellenbosch University – this course is a must to prepare you to use mathematics to solve real-world problems through computer methods.

 You’ll also learn about South African history with regard to racial inequality from guest lecturers from Stellenbosch University and University of the Western Cape and visit historic sites connected to these issues, like Robben Island, where Nelson Mandela spent 18 of his 27 years in prison, and District Six, a neighborhood designated for non-whites during Apartheid.
 There will be ample time for connecting with South Africans from all walks of life to learn what reconciliation looks like today, and you’ll also get to join students from Stellenbosch University and members of a local church in their outreach projects to a local neighborhood, Idasvallei.